Rensselaer Polytechnic Institute: Gender ratio

+RPI became coeducational in 1942.
+In 1966, the male-to-female ratio was 19:1, in the 1980s it reached as low as 8:1, and in the early 1990s the ratio was around 5:1.
+In 2009, RPI had a ratio of 2.5:1 (72% male / 28% female), In 2016, the ratio for the incoming freshman class had fallen to 2.1:1 (68% male / 32% female), the lowest in the history of the institute.
+In the fall of 2016, more than 1,000 women enrolled in Rensselaer Polytechnic Institute's undergraduate engineering programs for the first time in its history.
+These women represented 30 percent of the student body in engineering at the university, and 32 percent of the university's total gender composition.
+Shekhar Garde, Rensselaer's dean of engineering, claims he wants to increase the female composition of the institute to 50 percent before 2030.

 Athletics

 The RPI Engineers are the athletic teams for the university.
 RPI currently sponsors 23 sports, 21 of which compete at the NCAA Division III level in the Liberty League; men's and women's ice hockey compete at the Division I level in ECAC Hockey.
 The official nickname of some of the school's Division III teams was changed in 1995 from the Engineers to the Red Hawks.
 However, the hockey, football, cross-country, tennis and track and field teams all chose to retain the Engineers name.
 The Red Hawks name was, at the time, very unpopular among the student body; a Red Hawk mascot was frequently taunted with thrown concessions and chants of "kill the chicken!".
 In 2009 the nickname for all teams has since been changed back to Engineers.
 In contrast, the official ice hockey mascot, known as Puckman, has always been very popular.
 Puckman is an anthropomorphic hockey puck with an engineer's helmet.

 During the 1970s and 1980s, one RPI cheer was: